 A cast-iron pan is a type of cookware made out of cast iron, heavy-duty, and used for its tolerance to high temperatures.
 They are durable, can retain heat well, and are non-stick.

-Cast iron pans are best used for searing for numerous reasons:
+Cast iron pans are best used for searing and cooking meat for numerous reasons:

 - Excellent heat retention due to the thick base of the pan